In This Section:

 Cornell endorsement is required.

 The Goldwater Scholarship was established to foster and encourage excellence in the natural sciences, engineering, and mathematics in the U.S. Awards are made annually, each scholarship providing a maximum of $7500 per year for tuition, fees, books, and room and board.
 Sophomore applicants are eligible for two years of support, junior applicants for one year of support.
-Approximately 210 awards are given annually.
+Approximately 450 awards will be given annually through 2023.

-Sophomores and juniors who are U.S. citizens or resident aliens with stated intent to obtain U.S. citizenship.
+Sophomores and juniors who are U.S. citizens or permanent residents with stated intent to obtain U.S. citizenship.
 Students' ultimate educational goal should be the Ph.D.; the competition is not appropriate for students intending to go to medical school.

-Applicants first submit their materials to a campus committee for review in late December.
-Cornell may nominate four students to the national competition.
-The campus committee and the Fellowship Coordinator offer the four nominees advice on how to improve their materials for final submission.
-Nominees submit the final version of their applicants in late January.
+Applicants first submit their materials to a campus committee for review in early January (2020).
+Cornell may nominate four students, plus one transfer student, to the national competition.
+The campus committee and the Fellowship Coordinator offer the five nominees advice on how to improve their materials for final submission.
+Nominees submit the final version of their applications in late January.

 Selection decisions (both on-campus and at the national level) are based on these criteria: